Coralesoft/OpenwrtCloudflare/README.md

 ## install-cloudflared.sh
 This script will completed the full install of Cloudflare tunnel onto a Raspberry Pi or x86 machine running OpenWrt\
 The script pulls down the latest version of cloudflared and installs it
-- Checks if you want to manage the tunnel locally or Web via Cloudflare console
+- Checks if you want to manage the tunnel Locally or Web via the Cloudflare console
 - Checks there is enough free space
 - sets up the service to run it
 - creates the required config in the cloudflare console and  system files